Sirens (1994 film): Box office

 Sirens grossed million at the box office in Australia, million in the United Kingdom, and million in the United States and Canada.

 Home media

-Sirens was released on DVD by Miramax Films in May 1999 and Echo Bridge Home Entertainment in May 2011.
+Sirens was released on VHS on October 19, 1994, by Miramax Films.
+It was released on DVD by Miramax Films in May 1999 and Echo Bridge Home Entertainment in May 2011.
 Umbrella Entertainment released Sirens on DVD in May 2010 and later, on Blu-ray, in March 2013.
 The Umbrella Entertainment disc releases are compatible with all region codes and includes special features such as the theatrical trailer, script, press clippings, stills gallery, an ABC Lively Arts interview with Norman Lindsay, an informal home movie chat with Hugh Grant and John Duigan, and audio commentary with John Duigan and Sue Milliken.